web-eid/vintage-web-eid.js/README.md

 - resolves to `true` or `false`, depending on whether necessary client software is present or not.
 - if not present, the recommended action is to display a notice with a link to https://web-eid.com.
 - possible changes: Boolean https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean
-- possible changes: resolve to version information
+- possible changes: resolve to version information and/or list of available features

 ## PKI operations